unomachineshop/Activity_Monitor_Base_Station/README.md

 **BLE Peripheral:** Nordic SemiConductor NRF52840 dev board

 ### Installing
-1) Download[Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) operating system (OS) for the Pi.
+1) Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) operating system (OS) for the Pi.

 2) You then will need to grab [Etcher](https://www.balena.io/etcher/) which will allow to you flash the OS onto the Pi.
 *Verify the SHA-256 checksum matches*